sockjs/sockjs-client/README.md

    It is impossible to receive response to an Ajax request with cookies set (`withCredentials` set to `true`) sent from a `file://` origin.
+ * From SockJS point of view there is nothing special about SSL/HTTPS.
+Connecting between unencrypted and encrypted sites should work just fine.